ASABSpring2025/ASABSpring2025.github.io/Workshop.md

 ---

 ### <center>Science Communication</center>
 <div style="text-align: center;">The ASAB 2025 Workshop topic will be focusing on <b>Science Communication</b>.
-Our workshop will be broken into three sections, each tackling a different aspect of science communication.</div>
+Our workshop will be broken into three sections, each tackling a different aspect of science communication.

-The workshop will be hosted in LJMU's own [Student Life Building](https://maps.app.goo.gl/8DWsNPFvSQrHEdg97), located right next to the historic Liverpool Lime Street Train Station.
+The workshop will be hosted on the 23rd of April in LJMU's own [Student Life Building](https://maps.app.goo.gl/8DWsNPFvSQrHEdg97), located next to the historic Liverpool Lime Street Train Station. </div>

 * Workshop 1: **Conveying Science in a Written Format**
 * Workshop 2: **Creating Interesting Infographics**